ihavespoons/rules_syft/README.md

 # Design

 This ruleset was initially designed to add SBOM generation capability for [rules_oci](https://github.com/bazel-contrib/rules_oci).
-The ultimate aim is to support the entire featureset offered by syft as well as continuing to match it.
+It now supports both using Syft and Grype per the public API below

 # Usage and Public API

 The public API is outlined below.
 It is currently barebones with more features being added in the near future.

-## SBOM Generation
+## Syft

-- [syft_generate](docs/generate.md) - Generate an SBOM from a provided tarball
+- [syft_sbom](docs/syft_sbom.md) - Generate an SBOM from a provided tarball

+## Grype
+- [grype_report](docs/grype_report.md) - Generate CVE Report for an syft_sbom using grype binary that is pulled as a toolchain.
+- [grype_test](docs/grype_test.md) - Scans a SBOM for known vulnerabilities and fails if vulnerabilities are found that exceed a certain severity.

 ### SBOM Generation Examples